isc-projects/kea/doc/sphinx/arm/config-backend.rst

   database: global parameters, option definitions, global options, client classes, shared networks, and subnets.
 Other configuration parameters must be sourced from a JSON configuration file.

-Database Management
-^^^^^^^^^^^^^^^^^^^

-While it is possible to manage the configuration information in the database without :ischooklib:`libdhcp_cb_cmds.so` (using commonly available tools, such as MySQL Workbench or the command-line MySQL client), these avenues are neither recommended nor supported.
-The supported method for managing the database contents is through :ischooklib:`libdhcp_cb_cmds.so`, which provides management commands for config backends.

-Duplicate Definitions
-^^^^^^^^^^^^^^^^^^^^^

-We strongly recommend against storing configuration information in both the config file and the CB database.
-In other words, do not use both JSON config files (like ``kea-dhcp4.conf``) and CB to configure the same items.
-Ideally, when using the CB, the Kea config files should contain the absolute bare minimum necessary, with everything else coming from the CB.

-Using both CB and JSON as a source of configuration risks conflicting definitions, which is confusing at best, and usually leads to undesired behavior.

-In the event of a conflict, configuration instructions from the CB database generally take precedence over instructions from a JSON file.

-In certain carefully-controlled scenarios, it may be technically possible to use both.
-For example, defining one subnet in a JSON file and a second (different) subnet in the CB database would not conflict.
-However, other structures are replaced entirely.
-For example, if client classes are defined in the CB database, the DHCP server disregards any client classes defined in the JSON file.

-   Note that use of a database for storage of leases and/or reservations is still possible without the CB (with the ``host-databases`` and ``lease-database`` config directives).
-Such databases also load their config independently from the CB, and will conflict the same way JSON would.

 Custom Options
 ^^^^^^^^^^^^^^